As a network administrator, you’re used to an interrupt-driven workflow—when something’s broken, you’re expected to fix it.

 Consider setting up MAC address limits per switchport.
 Enable PortFast, BPDU guard, storm control, and equivalent features to prevent unsanctioned devices being plugged into your infrastructure from taking the network down.

 People come and people go.
 Sometimes passwords are never changed from the default.
 Sometimes they’re so weak they can be guessed by malicious actors with a bit of intuition and automation.

 Standard best practices for online banking or social media websites apply, such as generating complex passwords that aren’t easily guessable.
-Use a proper multi-tenanted (for each client) password management tool to securely store credentials and share them safely.
-Use RMM tools that allow for blind logins to devices for users with the appropriate role.
+Use a proper password management tool to securely store credentials and share them safely.
+Use network management systems that allow for blind logins to devices for users with the appropriate role.

 There’s more than one way to extract information from a network device.
 For example, someone can typically gain a lot of basic information on how a network device is configured just by doing an SNMP walk against the device.
 They don’t need login credentials to the device’s web GUI or CLI.
 In many cases, SNMP can also be used to make configuration changes to devices.